 Does the 90% gambling loss cap apply to my 2025 return?

 No. The 90% cap under the OBBBA's amendment to Section 165(d) takes effect January 1, 2026.
-Your 2025 return (being filed now) still uses the old 100% loss deduction rule.
+Your 2025 return still uses the old 100% loss deduction rule.
 However, if you classify prediction market income as gambling and continue trading in 2026, the 90% cap will apply to your 2026 activity.
 Read the full 90% cap analysis

 What is the Section 1256 swap exclusion and why does it matter?